2023-06-11 00:30:22

 Faced with this situation, do you have a role to play?

 Each generation has its own way of looking at life.
 A musician today is not going to sacrifice his life to sing.
 He is going to sing something fast to earn money.
-He doesn’t waste his time spending months in the desert to write songs about exile, or about people panning for gold in the desert.
+He doesn’t waste his time spending months in the desert to write songs regarding exile, or regarding people panning for gold in the desert.
 When you find an old man, you realize that all of his children are gone, leaving him with the animals.
 With 500 or 600 grams of gold, you can buy yourself a house, whereas with all your animals, you cannot even buy yourself a bicycle!
 So young people don’t bother to hang around here for three or four camels.
-Whereas with gold, after a month, you can earn twenty or thirty.
+Whereas with gold, following a month, you can earn twenty or thirty.

 1686461035